-4 Ethics and Safety
+3 Ethics and Safety

-4.1 Ethical Considerations
+3.1 Ethical Considerations

 The biggest concern as it relates to ethics and safety for this project is with regard to the safety of the user and those on the road around the user.
-Under the IEEE code of ethics, we are required to prioritize the safety of the public [7].
+Under the IEEE code of ethics, we are required to prioritize the safety of the safety of the public [7].
 If the wearable isn't user friendly enough, or restricts any movements, this can lead to potentially catastrophic accidents.
 We can solve this by integrating the electronics out of the way of the user, such as in the inner pockets of the jacket (for the PCB and battery), and providing ample slack in the wires throughout.
 This will allow the user to move more naturally.
 Another concern might be the privacy of the user [7] because we will be collecting and processing data constantly during a ride/commute.
 We can limit the data collection to IMU data, so that nothing personally identifiable is collected, as well as deleting any data past a certain period of time.

-4.2 Safety Considerations
+3.2 Safety Considerations

-We have to consider the brightness of the LEDs, and if they can be distracting to other drivers and pedestrians.
+The IEEE Code of Ethics mentions that it is important to "hold paramount the safety, health, and welfare" of the public".
+[7] We have to consider the brightness of the LEDs, and if they can be distracting to other drivers and pedestrians.
 Having bright LEDs can be beneficial for low light or adverse conditions, but can also be harmful if they dazzle other drivers, impairing their vision.
 There aren't any safety regulatory requirements for LEDs for bicycles relating to the brightness of the lights, so we make sure we are following the vehicle regulations for turn signals.
-[8] There are also consumer product safety standards that we need to follow for wearable technology, such as those related to electronics devices and battery safety.
-It is also important to note that wearing a battery is always dangerous.
-Because of this we will be following the guidelines on battery safety outlined by UIUC [9].
-In addition, we verified in our tolerance analysis that the linear regulators will not get too hot to ensure the safety of the users.
+[8] It is also important to note that wearing a battery is always dangerous.
+Because of this we will be using the guidelines provided by UIUC [9].